-Every timber frame project has a story, and every story has a beginning, a middle and an end.
-The information we’ve assembled here–by no means exhaustive–forms the bones of those stories.
+Every timber frame project has a story.
+The information we’ve assembled here–by no means exhaustive–makes up the bones of those stories.
 We hope that you’ll find something of use here, whether you’re still in the dreaming phase or have already committed to the project.
 Of course, there’s no substitute for a conversation with a real live human being.

 Why Lancaster County Timber Frames?

-This is the part where you’re expecting us to toot our own horn.
+This is the part where you’re expecting us to toot our own horn, right?.
 Here are a few of the things that we think set us apart from our competitors:

 …We really do have to beg your indulgence for a just a little shameless self-promotion.